- Open Source CEO by Bill Kerr

 The Heroic Age of Antarctic Exploration

-The era that Ernest was coming up in, the early 1900ās, was an incredible era for adventure.
-It would be later dubbed The Heroic Age of Antarctic Exploration due to the exploits of Scott, Sir Ernest and the famous Norwegian explorer, Roald Amundsen.
+The era Ernest was coming of age in, the early 1900ās, was an incredible time for adventure.
+It would later be dubbed The Heroic Age of Antarctic Exploration due to the exploits of Scott, Sir Ernest, and the famous Norwegian explorer Roald Amundsen.

-Come 1910, Robert Scott has organised the third British expedition to Antarctica.
+Come 1910, Robert Scott had organized the third British expedition to Antarctica.
 This time, determined to reach the South Pole.
 When setting out, it was Scottās understanding that he was making an attack on the pole without rival.
 He was wrong.
-Amundsen, having just set off to conquer the North Pole, upon mistakenly hearing that it had just been conquered turned his ship around to make an attempt on the South Pole.
-While on a stop in Australia Scott receives a telegram that reads:
+Amundsen, having just set off to conquer the North Pole, upon mistakenly hearing that it had just been conquered, turned his ship around to make an attempt on the South Pole.
+While on a stop in Australia, Scott receives a telegram that reads:

 BEG TO INFORM YOU FRAM PROCEEDING ANTARCTIC - AMUNDSEN